Cardigan People 45: Men on the march

 In addition to these, two other hands, names and nationalities unknown, were taken on to Hong Kong.
 These were possibly Chinese.

-[Additional information from Mr Reg Smart: Of the 27 to 30 men on board (sources differ) when she was lost four were from Cardigan:
+[Additional information from Mr Reg Nash: Of the 27 to 30 men on board (sources differ) when she was lost four were from Cardigan:

 Captain Thomas, aged 52, of Priory Street, Cardigan.
 He had previously lived at Ovingham House, Llangoedmore.
 (His widow, Laura née Morris, was the long-time headmistress of Llangoedmore School; her obituary is on page 1 of the Cardigan and Tivyside Observer dated 23/10/1925).

 D. Llewellyn, the mate, aged 47, was born in St. Dogmaels, which is also given as his address (no further details).

 Owen Roberts, the cook, aged 56, was born in Holyhead, and his address is given as 26 Mary’s Crescent, Cardigan.

 David Jones, the carpenter, aged 43, was also born in Cardigan, but his address is given as 172 Corporation Road, Cardiff.]